pangolindex/exchange-contracts/contracts/staking-positions/README.md

 ## Implementations

-In this repository, there are two implementations that utilize SAR algorithm.
+In this repository, there are two implementations of SAR algorithm.

 ### `PangolinStakingPositions`